neo4j-contrib/py2neo/book/types.rst

 **Py2neo** provides a set of core graph data types that are completely compatible with Neo4j but that can also be used independently of it.
 These types include the fundamental entities :class:`.Node` and :class:`.Relationship` as well as classes used to construct these entities and entity collections.
-In addition, a :class:`.CypherWriter` class, along with some associated functions, provide facilities to conveniently output these types in string form.
+In addition, a :class:`.CypherWriter` class, along with some other associated functions, provide facilities to conveniently output these types in string form.

 These types have been carefully designed to work together using standard operations, most notably